rasvob/VSB-FEI-Deep-Learning-Exercises/README.md

 # 📊 Exercises
 ## Exercise 1
-The aim of the exercise is to get an overview of the basic capabilities of the Keras library and to build a simple neural network for MNIST dataset classification.
+In this exercise, we'll explore essential TensorFlow 2 and Keras concepts through hands-on examples with the MNIST dataset - the "Hello World" of deep learning.
+We'll cover:

+**Core Concepts**
+- 🚀 Building and training a basic neural network for digit classification
+- 📒 Understanding validation strategies for model evaluation
+- 📊 Exploring model complexity and its impact on performance
+- ✅ Designing optimal architectures using fully connected layers

 > [Jupyter Notebook](https://github.com/rasvob/VSB-FEI-Deep-Learning-Exercises/blob/main/dl_01.ipynb)

 > [Google Colab](https://colab.research.google.com/github/rasvob/VSB-FEI-Deep-Learning-Exercises/blob/main/dl_01.ipynb)

 ## Exercise 2
 The goal of the exercise is to learn how to solve regression problems using deep learning.
+We will use our models on [Auto MPG](https://archive.ics.uci.edu/ml/datasets/auto+mpg) dataset.

+**Core Concepts**
+* ⛽ Regression task of predicting fuel consumption
+* 💾 Auto MPG dataset from UCI Machine Learning Repository
+* 🚗 Predicting fuel efficiency of vehicles
+* 🧪 Using provided data to train ANN regression models

 > [Jupyter Notebook](https://github.com/rasvob/VSB-FEI-Deep-Learning-Exercises/blob/main/dl_02.ipynb)